borntofrappe/borntofrappe/playground/Style Guide/README.md

 ## Icons

-In creating the vector graphics, I try to adhere to a few guidelines:
+In the dedicated folder you find a `syntax` folder, where I design the vector graphics.
+In creating these visuals, I try to adhere to a few guidelines:

 - set up a viewBox of `-50 -50 100 100`